The Maximum How Many Days to Confirm Pregnancy: Your Essential Guide

 Pregnancy tests work by detecting human chorionic gonadotropin (hCG) in your body.

-This hormone is produced shortly after a fertilized egg attaches to the lining of your uterus.
+This hormone is produced shortly after a fertilized egg attaches to the uterine lining, which is crucial for a successful pregnancy.
 The presence of hCG in your urine or blood indicates that you are pregnant.

 When to take a pregnancy test is one of the most common questions women may ask.
 The ideal time for taking this test is when you miss your period.